A person reviewing their growing credit score on a phone

 Check your starting point

-Pull your credit report from all three bureaus at AnnualCreditReport.com using your ITIN.
+Learn how to check your credit score with an ITIN — pull your report from all three bureaus at AnnualCreditReport.com using your ITIN.
 If no file exists yet, that just means you haven't opened a reporting account — it's not a barrier.

 2